fstark/blog/content/blog/welcometonext/welcometonext.md

 ## Background

 The NeXTcube is my favorite machine.
-The reasone for that is that I am an ex-NeXT developer, from around 1991 until 2005.
+The reason for that is that I am an ex-NeXT developer, from around 1991 until 2005.
 I went through the original NeXT hardware, used NeXTstep on sparc a bit, moved to NeXTstep on Intel, then OPENSTEP, and even finished on the YellowBox, aka OPENSTEP ENTERPRISE (OpenStep on Windows NT).
 Now that I am collecting computers, I had to get a few cubes back, and play with them.

 Doing that, I have to re-learn a few things, and doing so, I realised how hard it must be for people who didn't spent so many years with the machine.
 Documentaiton out there is either very superficial, incomplete, or just too specifialized.